-In this guide, we’re going to help you choose the best smoker grill combo, to suit your precise budget, needs, and desires.
+Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

-You will learn what differentiates good models from bad, what features you should look for and what to avoid, we discuss a few of the top models available today, and generally help you to make the best buying decision.
+You will learn what differentiates good models from bad, what features you should look for, and what to avoid.
+We discuss a few of the top models available today and generally help you to make the right buying decision.

-Personally, I have a ton of BBQ and smoking equipment, more than one thing for every job, including three kettle BBQs, two Kamado Joes, a WSM smoker, a wood-fired oven, rotisserie attachments and much more besides.
+I have a ton of BBQ and smoking equipment, more than one thing for every job.
+This includes three kettle BBQs, two Kamado Joes, a WSM smoker, a wood-fired oven, rotisserie attachments, and much more besides.
 I’m a bit of a BBQ nut.

 However, not everybody has the obsession, space, or the budget for quite so many bits of equipment as I do.
 And that’s why we put together this article.

 A smoker grill combo is a space-saving, money-saving, dual-purpose bit of outdoor cooking equipment that can benefit many who do not wish to have two or more single-purpose bits of kit.

 At a Glance: Our Top Picks for Best BBQ Smoker Grill

 Incredible build quality, highly versatile, fuel efficient and economical to run while adding fantastic flavor to food.
 Looks the business too!